 Daniel DeWitt Brown, Ph.D.

-I am currently Senior Research Scientist at the Institute for Precision Medicine at the University of Pittsburgh in the Magee-Womens Research Institute (MWRI), where I work on cutting edge methods to culture, expand, and cryopreserve cancer-derived organoids (currently from breast cancer).
+I am currently Senior Research Scientist at the Institute for Precision Medicine at the University of Pittsburgh in the Magee-Womens Research Institute (MWRI), where I work on cutting edge methods to culture, expand, and cryopreserve cancer-derived organoids (currently from breast cancer patient surgeries and autopsies).

 Disclaimer